Skip to content

 Generator Cleanup

-When using batch_chunk, it's crucial to ensure the generator is properly closed, especially if you don't iterate through all the chunks.
+When using chunk_files, it's crucial to ensure the generator is properly closed, especially if you don't iterate through all the chunks.
 This is necessary to release the underlying multiprocessing resources.
 The recommended way is to use a try...finally block to call close() on the generator.
 For more details, see the Troubleshooting guide.

 note